icopy-site/awesome/docs/awesome/awesome-svg.md

 [![CC0](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)

-To the extent possible under law, [Willian Justen](https://github.com/willianjusten) has waived all copyright and related or neighboring rights to this work.opyright and related or neighboring rights to this work.
+To the extent possible under law, [Willian Justen](https://github.com/willianjusten) has waived all copyright and related or neighboring rights to this work.illianjusten) has waived all copyright and related or neighboring rights to this work.opyright and related or neighboring rights to this work.